 I sense an ambiguity that might be typical for many so-called knowledge workers that spend most of their working hours in front of a computers.
-We feel some playful affection to the gadgets we use but silently we dread our growing dependence on them – and we seek escape in dreaming up alternate realities as artisans working with real stuff.
+We feel some playful affection to the gadgets we use but silently we dread our growing dependence on them – and we seek escape in dreaming up alternate realities – as working as artisans, with real stuff.

 If you believe the geek turned craftsman is just a cliché – read this story about a software developer turned carpenter and watch the related video “The HemLoft – a secret treehouse, hiding in the woods of Whistler”.